1996–97 Toronto Raptors season

-Second-year star Damon Stoudamire averaged 20.2 points, 8.8 assists and 1.5 steals per game, while Williams averaged 16.4 points and 5.0 rebounds per game, and Camby provided the team with 14.8 points, 6.3 rebounds and 2.1 blocks per game, and was selected to the NBA All-Rookie First Team.
-In addition, Doug Christie contributed 14.5 points, 5.3 rebounds and 2.5 steals per game, and finished in second place in Most Improved Player voting, while Carlos Rogers averaged 9.8 points and 5.4 rebounds per game off the bench, and Jones provided with 7.8 points and 8.6 rebounds per game.
+Second-year star Damon Stoudamire averaged 20.2 points, 8.8 assists and 1.5 steals per game, and led the Raptors with 176 three-point field goals, while Williams averaged 16.4 points and 5.0 rebounds per game, and contributed 175 three-point field goals, and Camby provided the team with 14.8 points, 6.3 rebounds and 2.1 blocks per game, and was named to the NBA All-Rookie First Team.
+In addition, Doug Christie contributed 14.5 points, 5.3 rebounds and 2.5 steals per game, along with 147 three-point field goals, while Carlos Rogers averaged 9.8 points and 5.4 rebounds per game off the bench, Jones provided with 7.8 points and 8.6 rebounds per game, and Sharone Wright contributed 6.5 points and 3.1 rebounds per game.

+During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Williams participated in the NBA Three-Point Shootout, while Camby was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team; Camby scored 18 points along with 12 rebounds and 4 assists, as the Eastern Conference defeated the Western Conference, 96–91.
+Christie finished in second place in Most Improved Player voting, behind Isaac Austin of the Miami Heat.

-Following the season, Davis signed with the Dallas Mavericks, while Rozier signed with the Minnesota Timberwolves, and Long retired.
+The Raptors finished eighth in the NBA in home-game attendance, with an attendance of 744,550 at the SkyDome during the regular season.
+Following the season, Davis signed as a free agent with the Dallas Mavericks, while Rozier signed with the Minnesota Timberwolves, and Long retired.